#1 A generally uninteresting plot

-The story follows a gunslinging mercenary girl called Canaan who teams up with a duo of reporters to fight back against a terrorist threat looking to disrupt an international conference in Shanghai.
-The terrorist force consists, for a large part, of victims of an experimental virus that was released on a remote village, and which granted those who were affected by it bizarre mutations that could be utilized for warfare.
+The story follows a gunslinging mercenary called Canaan who teams up with a duo of reporters to fight a terrorist threat looking to disrupt an international conference in Shanghai.
+The terrorist force consists, for a large part, of victims of an experimental virus that was released on a remote village.
+A virus that granted those affected by it bizarre mutations that could be utilized for warfare.
 In doing this, Canaan straddles the line between being a serious thriller about terrorism and being a wacky action anime about young-adults with superpowers.

 The mixture is bizarre and makes it difficult to pinpoint who it appeals to.
-Fans of colorful action anime will find the subjects the story addresses dull and the source of much boring downtime between action scenes, whereas fans of political thrillers will likely find the show’s sense of humor obnoxious and the supernatural themes too out there and unrealistic.
+Fans of colorful action anime will find the subjects the story addresses dull and the source of much boring downtime between action scenes.
+Meanwhile fans of political thrillers will likely find the show’s sense of humor obnoxious and the supernatural themes too unrealistic.

-To me, the story also felt just generally boring, owing to a wealth of minor issues that pile up.
+To me, the story also felt just generally boring; owing to a wealth of minor issues that pile up.
 Its twists are predictable, it recycles setpiece moments all the time, characters like the American president and his scheming underling are boring stereotypes, the heroes constantly make stupid decisions, the list goes on.
-Towards the end, the story also just gets very weird and I had to take a few breaks to stop myself from dropping the show altogether.
+Towards the end, the story also just gets weird.
+I had to take a few breaks to stop myself from dropping the show altogether.

 #2 Failure to endear characters

-What bothered me a lot about the story of Canaan is how it almost seems to start in medias res, which made me suspect I had accidentally started watching season 2 of a longer series.
+A concern I had in regards to the story is how it seems to start in medias res, which made me suspect I had accidentally started watching season 2 of a longer series.
 Turns out I wasn’t far from the truth.

 #3 Main character too OP pls nerf

 While I will admit that Canaan has some good fight scenes and episode 1 is particularly impressive, I disliked how overpowered the main characters are.
 Alphard ended up being an especially boring villainess because of this.
-When she can just casually walk around in the middle of a firefight, just slowly walking up to people and shooting them in the face without needing to dodge, take cover, or even hurry, that just drops the floor out from underneath all the tension and believability.
+When she can just casually walk around in the middle of a firefight and nobody can hit her, it drops the floor out from underneath the anime.
+She can just walk up to people as they shoot at her, missing every shot, then blast them in the face.
+Wow, sure feels intense when main characters are literally invulnerable.

-Canaan is similarly unstoppable, but at least allowed to be hurt from time to time, whereas the anime makes it very clear that nothing is going to touch Alphard until the final battle where all that plot armor suddenly falls away.
-Not only that, but this villain that the show has been hyping up for 13 episodes, who effortlessly beat Canaan in every prior encounter, suddenly can’t shoot straight anymore and loses all of her confidence and power for… no good reason.
+Canaan is similarly unstoppable, but at least allowed to be hurt from time to time.
+By comparison, the anime makes it very clear that nothing is going to touch Alphard until the final battle where all that plot armor suddenly falls away.